FarmBot/Farmbot-Web-App/README.md

 # Q: Is Dokku / Docker supported?

-Doku (a Docker management system) is partially supported.
+Dokku (a Docker management system) is partially supported.
 Pull requests welcome.
 Please see `deployment.md` for more information.

 # Config Settings (important)